Tinamou: Voice

 Tinamous are rarely seen but often heard within their range and have a wide variety of calls.
 They are among the most characteristic bird vocalizations of South America and Central America, often resembling sounds made by a flute or a whistle.
 Some calls are uniform and monotone, while others have multiple phrases.
 They vary in intensity and can often be heard from afar.
-Trying to locate a bird by its call is not easy.
+Locating a bird by its call is not easy.

 Plains-dwelling tinamous have higher-pitched, more delicate voices.
 They can also be less melodic, sometimes resembling the chirps of crickets.
 Forest species tend to have deep, loud calls, suitable for penetrating the vegetation.
 The male highland tinamou can be heard several kilometres distant through dense forest.
 When calling, a tinamou extends its neck vertically, tilts its head at an angle, and opens its bill wide.
 A bird, when flushed, will utter a sharp trill.

 Identification of tinamous is not an easy task; utilizing their calls as a tool is integral.
 Each species has its own unique call or calls.
 The solitary tinamou has 11 different vocalizations.
-In most species both sexes call; some have different calls for males and females.
+In most species, both sexes call; some have different calls for males and females.
 Females tend to have deeper voices.
 Some species, in particular members of Crypturellus, have regional dialects.
 Male slaty-breasted tinamous have calls unique enough to be individually recognized by humans.

 Calls are typically heard more frequently during the breeding season.
 However, the time of day can differ amongst species, as some are more vocal in the morning, others in the evening, and some are more vocal during the heat of midday.
 Some will call at night from their roosts.
 Frequency can vary between species and between individuals.
 One male brushland tinamou called every few minutes from dawn until dusk (over 500 calls daily).
 Some, in particular Crypturellus species, use regular call sites.
 Only a few possess an alarm call.